|Weight||116kg (18st 3lb)|

 He also played in the starting side in England’s outstanding 24-22 win over France in Paris and created the second try for Ben Foden near the posts with a rampaging break and supreme offload.
 Six days later, he won the man of the match award after producing an irrepressible display in the 30-9 victory over Ireland at Twickenham, started the first two summer Tests against South Africa in Durban and Johannesburg and was a try-scorer when the midweek XV beat the South African Barbarians North 57-31 at Potchefstroom.

-His maiden Test touchdown was against Argentina in the first Test at Salta in June this year and he scored a second try against the Pumas from a rampaging run at Twickenham in November.
+His maiden Test touchdown was against Argentina in the first Test at Salta last June and he scored a second try against the Pumas from a rampaging run at Twickenham the following November.

-Ben had returned to England’s starting side against South Africa at Twickenham in November 2012, a week after scoring his first try hat-trick at professional level in Gloucester’s 46-20 win over London Welsh in the LV= Cup match at Kingsholm.
+Ben had returned to England’s starting side against South Africa a year earlier, a week after scoring his first try hat-trick at professional level in Gloucester’s 46-20 win over London Welsh in the LV= Cup match at Kingsholm.

 Born in Bristol, he was schooled at Kingswood Primary, Katharine Lady Berkeley’s at Wotton-under-Edge and even figured alongside England squad mate Charlie Sharples in the U14 and U15 sides at Dursley.